tensorlakeai/indexify/docs/docs/comparisons.md

 Indexify can be used for many different use-cases while building Generative AI applications, because it provides a framework for plugging in any extractor or data transformation steps with a flexible workflow compute engine.
-This means there are a number of existing tools that overlap with the capabilities of Terraform.
+This means there are a number of existing tools that overlap with the capabilities of Indexify.
 It should be noted that Indexify is not mutually exclusive with other tools in the AI Infrastucture landscape.

 ## Indexify vs LlamaIndex